stackforge/openstack-sdk-php/doc/streams-tutorial.md

 ## Summary

-This tutorial is focused on using stream wrappers to interact with your HPCloud Object Storage service.
-We focused on configuring the environment for transparently using PHP functions like `fopen()` and `file_get_contents()` to work with objects in HPCloud's object storage.
+This tutorial is focused on using stream wrappers to interact with your OpenStack Object Storage service.
+We focused on configuring the environment for transparently using PHP functions like `fopen()` and `file_get_contents()` to work with objects in OpenStack's object storage.

-This is just one way of interoperating with the HPCloud library.
+This is just one way of interoperating with the OpenStack PHP-Client library.
 For more detail-oriented work, you may find the Object Oriented facilities better suited.
 You can read [the OO tutorial](@ref oo-tutorial) to learn more about that.

-Addidtionally, you may wish to learn more about the internals of the stream wrapper, the main class, HPCloud::Storage::ObjectStorage::StreamWrapper, is well-documented.
+Addidtionally, you may wish to learn more about the internals of the stream wrapper, the main class, OpenStack::Storage::ObjectStorage::StreamWrapper, is well-documented.